Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Fall-prevention advice

-• Neuropathy or Parkinsonism evaluation when balance is affected
+• Neuropathy evaluation and treatment when sensation affects balance

-• Urgent referral when stroke/TIA or serious neurological cause is suspected
+• Urgent referral when stroke, TIA, or another serious neurological cause is suspected

 Patient-Friendly Summary